The traditional account of

 the first chiropractic adjustment by DD Palmer, the founder of chiropractic, involves

 (1) Fascinating!
-Today’s research reports
+Today’s research studies

 help describe and confirm the connection